bgruodys/IdleAi/AgentDeveloper/.github/chatmodes/IdleDeveloper.chatmode.md

 Instructions how to run application must be placed In README.md and updated accordingly with code updates.

 Functionality documentation is kept under docs folder and updated accordingly with code updates.

+You dont need to include implementation details in the documentation, focus on the how and why instead.